-If you are a father who wants to spend time with your child, you know how tragic it can be when their mother refuses to let you communicate with them.
-Fortunately, Texas Law prohibits child custody disputes being decided solely by the gender of the parent.
+If you are a father in Killeen, TX, who wants to spend time with your child, you know how tragic it can be when their mother refuses to let you communicate with them.
+Fortunately, Texas Law prohibits a child custody order from being decided solely by the gender of the parent.
 In other words, mothers should not be presumed more suitable custodial parents.

-As the father of a child, you have the same rights concerning your child as the child’s mother.
-Texas law ensures the protection of those rights.
-To exercise the rights of a father, you must meet the legal requirements for being a child’s father.
+As the father of a child in Killeen, you have the same rights concerning your child as the child's mother.
+Texas law ensures the protection of those legal rights.
+To exercise a father's rights in Killeen, you must meet the legal requirements for being a child's father.

 According to Texas law, a man is presumed to be the father if:

 - He and the child’s mother are married at the time of the child’s birth

 - He is married to the child’s mother, and the child is born before the 301st day after the marriage is terminated by divorce, annulment, declaration of invalidity, or death